Evan Rachel Wood: Music

 In 2012, Wood recorded "I'd Have You Anytime" which is on the fourth CD of Chimes of Freedom: The Songs of Bob Dylan Honoring 50 Years of Amnesty International, a compilation production for the benefit of the organization.
 She performed as electro-pop duo, Rebel and a Basketcase, with multi-instrumentalist Zach Villa in 2016.
 The duo disbanded in August 2017.
 Wood is one-half of cover band Evan + Zane, which she formed with guitarist/singer-songwriter Zane Carney in 2018.
-Evan + Zane put out their first CD, called "Dreams," in December 2022.
+Evan + Zane put out their first CD, called Dreams, in December 2022.

-Wood appeared on the Billboard Hot 100 for the first time in 2019 when "Show Yourself", the duet she sang alongside Idina Menzel from the Frozen II soundtrack, debuted on the chart at number 99.
+Wood appeared on the Billboard Hot 100 for the first time in 2019 when "Show Yourself", the duet she sang with Idina Menzel from the Frozen II soundtrack, debuted on the chart at number 99.
 The song peaked at number 70.

 Activism

 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Wood and others told the stories of the people killed there.